Make a Stained Glass Greenhouse with the IKEA AKERBAR

 Supplies you will need:

 STEP 1: Begin by downloading our PDF templates above that you will use as your guide in drawing your leading lines.
+These should be printed on 8.5” x 11” size paper and make sure your print settings are set to 100% scale (not scaled to fit).
 Cut out each template.
 There will be 3 large templates for the top front panels of your greenhouse.
 3 small templates for the bottom front panels.
 3 small template to be used on the top panels.
 And 2 large templates for the side panels — these ones are bigger than a standard piece of computer paper so you will have to cut out two pieces and tape together.

 STEP 2: Once you have printed and assembled all your templates, you will begin to take out your greenhouse parts from the IKEA packaging.
 You will find that everything has a protective layer of plastic on either side that you will need to remove.